 (1) An individual must be a member of a household of which the combined household income of all members does not exceed 100 percent of the median non-metropolitan household income for the State or territory in which the individual resides.
 Household income is the total income from all sources received by each adult household member for the most recent 12-month period for which the information is available.
 It does not include income earned or received by dependent children under 18 years old or other benefits that are excluded by Federal law.
 The non-metropolitan household income must be based on the most recent decennial census of the United States.

-A list of income exclusions is available at 7 CFR 3550.54(b).
-Also, the Department of Housing and Urban Development published a list of income exclusions in the Federal Register on April 20, 2001, at 66 FR 20318 (See "Federally Mandated Exclusions").
+RUS publishes a list of income exclusions in 7 CFR 3550.54(b).
+Also, the Department of Housing and Urban Development published a list of income exclusions in the Federal Register on May 20, 2014, at 79 FR 28938 (See 'Federally Mandated Exclusions'').